PVQA’s response to the COVID-19 pandemic and the CZU Lightning Fire

-Allstar Quilters meet the 2nd and 4th Tuesday of each month from 10:00 am to 3:00 pm at the Felton Fire Hall, 131 Kirby Street, Felton.
-Contact Brenda Cornell or Pat Huntsinger for more information.
+Allstar Quilters meet the first and third Tuesday of every month at the Trinity Church, 420 Melrose Ave, Santa Cruz from 10 am to 3 pm.
+Contact Sharon Cooper for more information.
 To date, they have donated over 1500 quilts to kids in need in our community through such organizations as CASA, Royal Kids Camp, Dominican Hospital, Pregnancy Resource Center, Salvation Army and Sienna House.

 Join us on the 2nd and 4th Wednesdays of each month from 10:00 AM to 3:00 PM, at the Agricultural History Project building at the Santa Cruz Fairgrounds in Watsonville (upstairs – enter thru the Museum).
 Contact Cathie Colson for more information.
 These quilts go to such worthy causes as CASA, Make-A-Wish Foundation, Halcyon House, Royal Kids’ Camp, and disabled American Veterans.
 Stop by and pick up a quilt kit to sew at home if you can’t spare a Wednesday.